aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/document/glossaryDocument/_index.md

 ### Remarks

-This property returns ``None`` if the document does not have a glossary document.
+This property returns ``null`` if the document does not have a glossary document.

 You can add a glossary document to a document by creating a [GlossaryDocument](../../../aspose.words.buildingblocks/glossarydocument/) object and assigning to this property.